haulaah/IR-KB/Apache NiFi Process Template (Middleware Integration Platform)/readme.md

-# Apache NiFi Process Template — Middleware Integration Platform
+# Apache NiFi Process

-An Apache NiFi workflow template designed to automate the transformation and loading of structured datasets into a semantic knowledge graph environment.
+An Apache NiFi workflow template designed to automate the transformation and loading of the IR log datasets into a Knowledge Graph.

 The workflow ingests CSV datasets, transforms them into RDF/Turtle format using ontology mappings, and loads the generated semantic data into Ontotext GraphDB.